Updated July 15, 2026

 Frequently asked

 Three outcomes.
 1 is the home team winning, X is a draw, 2 is the away team winning.
 That's the whole market.
-The 1X2 odds you see on the table represent the price for each of those three outcomes — lower number, more likely, less payout.
+Lower number on a pick means it's more likely and pays less.

 Honest answer: 1X2 is a three-outcome market, so even random picking lands roughly 33% of the time.
 A genuinely good service should be around 45–55% strike rate over a season once you weight by how often draws and underdogs come in.
 Anyone advertising 75–80% on 1X2 is selling something else.
-Strike rate alone doesn't matter anyway — what matters is whether the picks beat the market price they were taken at.

 Yes, completely.
 The picks here refresh every day with no signup, no email, no paywall.
 There's a VIP section for readers who want a tighter selection with deeper writeups, but everything on this page is open.